 - Most often amount: 30 minutes!

 - Ideal/Goal: since December 2010, I have been following the Paleo diet, which is lean meats, fish, fruits, vegetables, nuts and seeds.
 No legumes, grains, starches, processed foods, or sugars.
-Dairy is OK, though I tend to avoid it.
+Dairy is OK (raw/unpasteurized is best), though I tend to avoid it.

 - When a guest in someone’s home, I defer to gratitude and do not refuse meals; that does not, however, give me free reign to eat whatever I want – everything in moderation.

 - There are also “non-paleo” foods I still love, most likely pizza, bread, and other baked goods.
 I occasionally allow myself these items – I’d rather be flexible and have a good time, than rigid and mopey. :-)

 - Animal Products (red meat, chicken, pork, fish, eggs, and dairy)

 - Not Paleo (the “no” list above)